|I'm Head Garden… on Perfecting Our Process|

-You know the sayings “just be yourself,” and the potentially contradictory one that says “to grow we must stretch ourselves?”
+You know the sayings “just be yourself.”
+And you’re aware of the potentially contradictory one that says “to grow we must stretch ourselves?”
 Which one is right for you?
 I think that we might consider intermingling the two of them in some sort of dynamic balance.
 I’m a Psychologist and a Leadership Coach.
-I see clients who need soft and gentle nurturing, and I also work with those who are in a space for challenging themselves.
+Some clients need soft and gentle nurturing.
+Others are in a space for challenging themselves.
 Where are you right now?

-“Just be yourself” is great advice to keep in mind, as a daily mantra.
-It’s a close cousin to “being in the moment.”
-Let our authenticity shine, it will distinguish us and allow us to be better recognized.
-As a youth, one of my teachers told the class that if we were to be competitive, we would do well to be ourselves because we have the potential to be great as ourselves, but only mediocre as someone else.
+As a youth, one of my teachers told the class that if we were to be competitive, we would do well to be ourselves.
+Apparently, we had the potential to be great as ourselves, but only mediocre as someone else.
 I don’t know about you, but I absolutely love to get recognized.
 It’s a real ego boost to be sure.
 And would I like to be great?
 If we’re anything at all alike, we’ve been making effort in this way all our lives.